quick search

 The Corton Grèves Grand Cru is dense and fleshy with soft tannins and harmonious acidity.

-With a fragrant bouquet of ripe berries, pepper and spices, the red Prestige immediately makes you want a glass and also keeps what it promises on the palate.
+The fragrant bouquet of ripe berries, pepper, and spices makes the red Prestige wine immediately appealing, and it delivers on this promise on the palate.

 In June, we created a subtle blend from four select 500-liter wooden barrels, the character of which is defined by our Syrah vineyard located directly below the chapel.